 - The second is where the academic conditions for progression have not yet been met.

-In both cases the student will need to meet conditions before being able to progress to the full degree programme, which may mean submitting two CAS.
+In both cases the student will need to meet conditions before being able to progress to the full degree programme, which may mean submitting two Confirmation of Acceptance of Studies certificates (CAS)..
 In some cases where only B1 level of English has been achieved, only one CAS may be required, providing academic conditions have also been met.

 Acceptable English language qualifications